Koster Islands: Tourism on the islands

 Koster is a well-established and popular tourist destination, attracting as many as 90,000 tourists each year, renowned for being one of Sweden's sunniest places offering bathing opportunities.
-During the summer there are a variety of events and activities, such as a music festival, mackerel race, and trips to the seal colonies.
+Other activities include hiking, cycling, kayaking, and swimming.
+During the summer there are a variety of events, such as a music festival, mackerel race, and trips to the seal colonies.
 Several pubs and restaurants offer a varied menu, often based on seafood from local fishermen, such as shrimp, oyster, crayfish, crab, and lobster.

 Connections to the mainland are good with sixteen ferry departures daily from Strömstad, a crossing of around 45 minutes.
 Private cars can be parked at the car park just outside the center of Strömstad from where buses run free of charge to the harbor square.

+Kosterhavet National Park consists of the water and shores of the Koster islands, and is a tourist attraction.
+It has four trails which cross approximately 14km of the island.
+Furthermore, the national park holds thousands of plants and animals, more than other location in Sweden.